umd-lhcb/lhcb-ntuples-gen/docs/ntupling/nomenclature.md

 !!! example
-    A legal ntuple name looks like this:
+    An ntuple name looks like this:
     ```
     Dst--20-02-02--DspMuNu--mc--2012--md--dv36-py6-sim08a.root
     ```